How to Keep Your Kids Safe During the Back to School Rush

 Have ongoing conversations about back-to-school safety with your children

-While safety may not be top of mind for your child, working to instill good habits in them can help them form safe habits whether they’re walking, cycling, or getting a ride to school.
+While safety may not be top of mind for your child, working to instil good habits in them can help them form safe habits whether they’re walking, cycling, or getting a ride to school.
 Encourage vigilance and safety-conscious behaviour so that when they’re in a potentially dangerous situation, they know how to make the best choice.